PeretEtienne/mercury-v5-presentation/slides.md

 Finally counting have a predictable behaviour !

-Filters done to count pass now through the same code as the one used to display the results
+Filters done to count now go through the same code as the one used to display the results

 Filters are setup in configManager (which means they are fully configurable)